divio/divio-cloud-docs/how-to/deploy-generic.rst

 ..  include:: /how-to/includes/deploy-common-dockerfile-application-dependencies.rst

-For example, in a Python project, you could use:
+For example, in a Python application, you could use:

 ..  code-block:: Dockerfile